 The EHS Guidelines are technical reference documents with general and industry‐specific examples of good international industry practice.
 They contain the performance levels and measures that are normally acceptable to lending institutions and are generally considered to be achievable in new facilities at reasonable costs by existing technology.

 The ILO maintains and develops a system of international labour standards aimed at promoting opportunities for both women and men to obtain decent and productive work, in conditions of freedom, equity, security and dignity.
 The main objectives of the ILO are to promote rights at work, encourage employment opportunities, enhance social protection and strengthen dialogue on work-related issues.
-In support of these objectives, the ILO has developed a number of policies which identify appropriate ways to meet these objectives.
+In support of these objectives, the ILO has developed a number of standards, as either conventions or recommendations, which identify appropriate ways to meet these objectives.